 Ambidextrous gaming mice are available on the market that caters to both left and right-handed individuals, and they are a great option to consider if you expect to be sharing your gaming mouse with individuals who do not have the same dominant hand as you.

 A claw grip gaming mouse has a different shape from a palm grip gaming mouse, and you would want to know the difference and your preference before choosing a mouse to buy.

 Claw grips allow the gamer to shape their hands into the shape of a claw, in order to position the mouse at the base or the rear of their palm.
-This position allows the gamer to hold and control the mouse entirely with their fingertips while stabilizing it with the indent of the palm to allow the mouse remain stable if lifted.
+This position allows the gamer to hold and control the mouse entirely with their fingertips while stabilizing it with the shape of the palm to allow the mouse to remain stable if lifted.

 Claw grip gaming mice tend to have long bodies and low heights.